tzhsu211/llm-zoomcamp/07--project/Project.md

    - Contains instructions for building the Streamlit application Docker image.
 It sets up the environment, installs dependencies, and specifies the entry point for the application.

 6. **entrypoint.sh**
    - A shell script that ensures all services (Ollama, Elasticsearch, Postgres) are ready before starting the Streamlit application.
 It also pulls the required Phi-3 model and checks its availability.
+   - If you are using Windows, ensure that the `sh` file is saved with LF (Line Feed) encoding when running Docker Compose to avoid execution issues.

 7. **requirements.txt**
    - Lists the Python dependencies needed for the project.
 This file is used to install the required packages in the Docker container.